m-pawlicki/ai-agent/README.md

-#AI Agent
+# AI Agent
 Uses Google Gemini API calls under the hood.
+Requires `GEMINI_API_KEY` to be set in the .env file.